Postings by U of I Faculty

 The Marx lab works on questions at the intersection of physiology and evolutionary biology, integrating systems-level, mathematical models to generate quantitative predictions that link genotype to phenotype.
 Nearly all work currently taking place in the Marx lab is focused upon using Methylobacterium extorquens as a model system.

-The McClure Center for Public Policy Research and the Idaho Water Resources Research Institute offer a full-time summer internship during 2019.
+The McClure Center for Public Policy Research and the Idaho Water Resources Research Institute offer a full-time summer internship.

 The Rowley lab works on the discovery of new antibiotics produced by yeasts.